mccanne/zq/docs/language/README.md

 > NOTE: we should clarify keyword search vs substring match.

-As with the unix shell and legacy log search systems, the Zed language embraces a _pipeline_ model where a source of data is treated as a stream then one or more operators concatenated with the `|` symbol transform, filter, and aggregate the stream, e.g.,
+As with the Unix shell and legacy log search systems, the Zed language embraces a _pipeline_ model where a source of data is treated as a stream, then one or more operators concatenated with the `|` symbol transform, filter, and aggregate the stream, e.g.,
 ```
 widget | price > 1000
 ```

-That said, the Zed language is declarative and the Zed compiler optimizes the data flow computation &mdash; e.g., implementing a Zed program often differently than the flow implied by the pipeline yet reaching the same result &mdash;
+That said, the Zed language is [declarative](https://en.wikipedia.org/wiki/Declarative_programming) and the Zed compiler optimizes the data flow computation &mdash; e.g., implementing a Zed program often differently than the flow implied by the pipeline, yet reaching the same result &mdash;
 much as a modern SQL engine optimizes a declarative SQL query.

 For example, the query from above is more efficiently implemented as